carnivuth/computer_vision/pages/object_detection/GENERALIZED_HUGH_TRANSFORM.md

 $$
 ## 2D ACCUMULATOR ARRAY ISSUES

-A 2D accumulator array is not sufficient to account for rotation and scale,there is the issue to account for rotation and scale, The solution is to use a 4D accumulator array in order to account for scale and rotation
+A 2D accumulator array is not sufficient to account for rotation and scale, the solution is to use a 4D accumulator array in order to account for scale and rotation

 ![](Pasted_image_20240428143913.png)